| |

 proved beyond doubt that intensive treatment of diabetes, reduces

+the risk of complications dramatically.
 "There was a time in my life when I accepted the idea that

 one day I would die from complications of diabetes," Bill says.